 2. Right to survival and development

-States should implement laws and policies that ensure children’s survival and physical, mental, spiritual, moral, psychological and social development.
+States should implement laws and policies that ensure children’s survival, protection and physical, mental, spiritual, moral, psychological and social development.
 The development of children is intertwined with the environment in which they live.
-Developmental benefits of a clean, healthy and sustainable environment for children include opportunities to play outdoors and to experience, interact with and play in natural environments and the animal world.
+Developmental benefits of a clean, healthy and sustainable environment for children include opportunities to safely play outdoors and to experience, interact with and play in natural environments and the animal world.

-Environmental actions can jeopardise children’s full and holistic development, with implications for a wide range of other rights under the Convention.
-Examples include denial of access to nature, exposure to toxic substances and pollution in the places where children live, study, play and work, and detrimental mental health effects linked toenvironmental climate change.
+Some human activities that affect the environment, can jeopardise children’s full and holistic development, with implications for a wide range of other rights under the Convention.
+Examples include denial of access to nature, exposure to toxic substances and pollution in the places where children live, study, play and work, creating and exacerbating child protection risks and detrimental mental health effects linked to eco-anxiety, grief, isolation, and sense of insecurity related to climate change and environmental degradation.

 States should recognize each period of childhood, its unfolding importance for subsequent stages and children’s varying needs at different stages of their maturation and development.
-Because of this life-course perspective and the need of measures to create an optimal “environment” for the right to development, States should consider, in their environmental decisions, all factors required for children of different ages to survive, grow and develop to the fullest potential in order to design and implement evidence-informed interventions that address a wide range of determinants during the life-course.
+Because of this life-course perspective and the need of measures to create an optimal “environment” for the right to development, States should consider, in their environmental decisions, all factors required for children of different ages to survive, be protected, grow and develop to the fullest potential in order to design and implement evidence-informed prevention and response measures that address a wide range of determinants during the life-course.

-Younger children are remarkably susceptible to environmental hazards due to unique activity patterns, behaviours and biology.
-Exposure to toxic pollutants even at low levels during developmental windows of increased vulnerability can easily disrupt maturational processes of brains, organs and immune systems and cause permanent disease, disabilities including behavioural impairments during and beyond childhood, sometimes after a substantial latency period.
+Younger children are vulnerable to environmental degradation due to unique activity patterns, behaviours and biology.
+Exposure to toxic pollutants even at low levels during developmental windows of increased vulnerability can easily disrupt maturational processes of brains, organs and immune systems and cause permanent disease and/or disabilities, including behavioural impairments during and beyond childhood, sometimes after a substantial latency period.
 Effects of environmental contaminants may even persist in future generations.
-States should consistently and explicitly consider the impact of exposure to toxic substances and pollution in early life.
+States should consistently and explicitly consider the impact of exposure to toxic substances and pollution in early life and respond with evidence-based mitigation measures.

-As children mature, they increasingly act as agents of change with the potential to contribute positively to their families, communities and countries.
-Globally, children make significant contributions towards environmental sustainability and climate justice.
-They should have access to adequate environmental information and education focusing on respect for the natural environment, sustainable lifestyles and leading a responsible life in a free society,.
+As children mature, they increasingly have the potential to contribute positively to their families, communities and countries.
+Globally, States should provide the space and resources necessary for children to deliver significant contributions towards environmental sustainability and climate justice.
+Access to rights-informed environmental information and education, focusing on respect for the natural environment, sustainable lifestyles and leading a responsible life in a free society, is key to enabling such contributions from children

 B. The right to the highest attainable standard of health (art.
 24)

-The right to health includes access to timely and appropriate health-care services and to the underlying determinants of health, such as a healthy environment, and the facilities, goods, services and conditions necessary for the realization of the highest attainable standard of health.
+The right to health includes access to timely and appropriate health-care services and to the underlying determinants of health, such as a clean, safe and healthy environment, and the facilities, goods, services and conditions necessary for the realization of the highest attainable standard of health.
 This right is dependent on and is indispensable for the enjoyment of many other rights of the Convention relating to a healthy environment.

 Environmental pollution is a major threat to children’s health, as explicitly recognized in article 24 (2) (c) of the Convention.
 However, in many countries, pollution is often overlooked and its impact, underestimated.
 Unsafe drinking water, inadequate sanitation and household air pollution pose serious challenges to children’s health.
 Pollution associated with industrialization, including exposure to toxic substances and hazardous waste, present more complex and uncertain threats to health, often resulting in effects long after exposure.